 Afraid of yeast?
 Don’t be.
 Most people shy away from making bread at home because the yeast factor is intimidating.
 Listen, there are other things to be afraid of in the kitchen and yeast is not one of them.
 Don’t be such a worrywart!
 The truth is, even if you mess up your first loaf of homemade bread you’ve still won.
 Why?
 One word: croutons.
 Amazing homemade croutons.
 Enough said.

 It’s hard to wrap our head around yeast but here’s the gist of it.
 Yeast is not as sensitive as it was years ago.
 This ain’t your mama’s yeast we’re talkin’ about.
 In all likelihood, if you follow a few simple guidelines, you’re not gonna kill it.

 Still scared?
 You’re so near the end it’s ridiculous.
 Get out the jam jars and set the table.
 Aside from some baking time, you’re pretty much done.
-Now that you have a pretty basic idea of what’s happening, let’s try out a really simple recipe for basic white bread.
+Now that you have a pretty basic idea of what’s happening, let’s try out a really Basic White Bread Recipe.
 I believe in you!
 You’ve got this!

 - • 5-6 cups unbleached all purpose flour

 - • 1 ½ tbsp Instant Rise Yeast

 - • 1¾ cup warm milk – about 110 °